There’s a famous saying about the weather in spring: if you don’t like it, just wait five minutes.

 The key ingredient is quality.
 Once you’ve found a well-fitting example in a weighty cotton, get one in every conceivable colour and be done with it.

-- Topman Blue Muscle Fit Oxford Shirt
+- Topman Grey Stretch Skinny Oxford Shirt

-- White Oxford Jersey Shirt
+- River Island White Long Sleeve Oxford Shirt

 One adventurer’s tread is another man’s treasure.
 But that doesn’t mean you have to dress like Indiana Jones to wear desert boots.